Summary of Blog

 Transportation

-The transportation industry accounts for 16.2% of global emissions due to using fossil fuels for fuel and electricity generation.
-Scientists believe that if the road transport sector shifted to electric energy sources, global emissions would decline by around 12%.Â
+The transportation industry accounts for 16.2% of global emissions due to the use of fossil fuels for fuel and electricity generation.
+Scientists believe that if the road transport sector shifted to electric energy sources, global emissions would decline by around 12%.
+It is responsible for around one-fifth of GHG emissions.Â

 Road Transportation

-India’s economy is one of the fastest expanding and will soon become the most populated.
 While road transport expansion and improvement typically prioritize socioeconomic development, as has happened in many countries, they have also unleashed an array of negative environmental issues in India, including rising CO2 emissions and air pollutants such as nitrogen oxides (NOX) and fine particulate matter (PM2.5).

-Transportation accounts for more than half of nitrogen oxides in our atmosphere and is a major source of heat-trapping pollutants in the United States.
 Studies have linked pollutants from vehicle exhaust to negative effects on almost every organ system in the body.
 Worse, pollutant exposure is unfair.

 Aviation